-Reference А Status/Actions Reference Observations Recommendations Taken CY 2018 AA R Observation No. 1, page 43 a.
-Strictly comply with Section 4 (6) of P.D.
-No. 1445 on the recognition of payables affecting the Due to Officers and Employees account; and Fully implemented b.
-Exert more efforts to locate the related documents to be able to analyze and review the validity of the payables recorded as Due to officers and employees; and Fully implemented c.
-Revert to Surplus account specifically the accrual of PBB amounting to P5.133 million which has been disapproved by the GCG and those accounts that require adjustments.
-Fully implemented
+Po ference Audi t Status/Actions 116 ierence Observations Recommendations Taken CY CY 2018 AAR Obs ervation 1.
+Due to Officers and a.
+Strictly comply with Fully implemented 1, page Employees account totaling P5.640 million or 54 per cent of the account balance as at December 31, 2018, consists of payables which are no longer valid obligations and/or not supported with documents to prove the validity of the obligations, contrary to Section 4 (6) of Presidential Decree No. 1445.
+Section 4 (6) of P.D.
+No. 1445 on the recognition of payables affecting the Due to Officers and Employees account; and b.
+Exert more efforts to locate the related documents to be able to analyze and review the validity of the Fully implemented payables recorded as Due to officers and employees; and c.
+Revert to Surplus account specifically the Fully implemented accrual of PBB amounting to P5.133 million which has been disapproved by the GCG and those accounts that require adjustments. ervation 2.
+Other Deferred Credits a.
+Oblige the Cashier Partially 1NO.
+2, page Unreceipted Deposits account amounting to to monitor, on a daily basis, the unidentified implemented P1.884 million representing receipt of collection from unidentified payors directly deposited to OSHC bank account remained unreconciled with the deposits under the OSHC savings account and exert effort to coordinate with offices/personnel concerned to reconcile The Cashier is continuously verifying the identity of payors making the direct deposits to eliminate